Alvipas/meteo_station_android_internet/README.md

 > I chose a post_interval of 600 seconds.
 This resulted in a daily data consumption of approx. 1.2MB per day, which allowed me to use a low cost prepaid SIM card.

-### 4.1 Wunderground protocol parsing problems
-> After checking /var/log/syslog, I noticed that the data packages were arriving, but they were not being parsed properly.
-I found the solution in this weewx-interceptor [issue](https://github.com/matthewwall/weewx-interceptor/issues/82)

-### 4.2 Wunderfixer for intermittent internet signal
+### 4.1 Wunderfixer for intermittent internet signal
 If your station is located in a region with intermittent mobile signal, you might want to configure [wunderfixer](http://www.weewx.com/wunderfixer/) to run once per day in order to fill the missing gaps in the previous day.

 ```shell